merlynjocol/Covid_Dashboards_OpenData/README.md

 # Covid Dashboards with OpenData

-**Data Analysis Team:** Adam , Lisa Formentini, Merlyn Johanna Hurtado
+**Data Analysis Team:** Adam Kozlowski, Lisa Formentini, Merlyn Johanna Hurtado

 # 1. Description
 This project is developed during the Course Open Data at the Master AIRE in the Center for Research and Interdisciplinarity -CRI-